Hunter Business School

 One mile north of the Long Island Expressway

 Hours of Operation

 8:30 a.m. to 10 p.m.
 Monday through Thursday

 Closed on major holidays

 Why Choose Hunter Business School?

-The Hunter Business School Medford campus offers Computer Technology technical training, Medical Assisting classes, Medical Billing career training, Medical Office Administration classes, and Sonography career training.
+The Hunter Business School Medford campus offers Computer Technology technical training, Medical Assisting classes, Medical Billing vocational training, Medical Office Administration classes, and Sonography vocational training.
+These courses of study prepare Hunter Business School’s graduates for entry-level positions to take advantage of their technical skills.
+Hunter also offers a Career Services department, that provides placement assistance to our graduates.
 With vocational school experience and the technical skills learned at Hunter Business School, students can achieve the career they deserve.

 In the Event of an Emergency